ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 We don't mistakenly accept or reject mature spends:
 - across all chains, the set of coinbase transaction hashes is disjoint from the set of non-coinbase transaction hashes; and
-- across all chains, duplicate coinbase transaction hashes only occur at exactly the same height.
+- across all chains, duplicate coinbase transaction hashes can only occur at exactly the same height.

 These properties are implied by the following consensus rules: